 Photo by: Jeremy Brooks | Flickr | Creative Commons

-In collaboration with the Latino Economic Development Center (LEDC) the Center has launched an in-depth analysis of Latino entrepreneurship in the DC metro area.
-The project is directed by AU Kogod School of Business Professor Barbara Bird and George Washington School of Business Professor Ayman El Tarabishy.
+Under the direction of AU Kogod School of Business Professor Barbara Bird and George Washington School of Business Professor Ayman El Tarabishy, and in collaboration with the Latino Economic Development Center (LEDC) the Center has launched an in-depth analysis of Latino entrepreneurship in the DC metro area.
 While there is firm evidence to suggest that healthy minority-owned enterprises are a significant source of employment and community development, comparatively little attention has been given to the specific challenges facing business ventures undertaken by Latinos.
 Through its work with clients in metropolitan Washington, LEDC has identified a number of pressing challenges, including obstacles that Latino entrepreneurs encounter as they strive to envision the evolution of their businesses over time.

 Through extensive field work, this study intends to increase our understanding of Latino entrepreneurship, the motivations and expectations of Latinos in business, possible explanations for uneven success of their firms, and the reasons why entrepreneurs may differ in their expectations.